Morale is running low among fighters in northern province as regime forces gain ground.

 Among the victims were at least 6,561 children, including 1,729 children younger than 10.

-Rupert Colville spokesman for Pillay, told Al Jazeera that there were huge constraints on estimating the number of people who had died in the conflict.
+Rupert Colville spokesman for Pillay, told Al Jazeera that it had under-reported the number of deaths because of constraints on estimations owing to the conflict.

-“We’re reliant, really, on some very brave activists who since the beginning of this conflict have done there best to keep track of how many people have been killed,” Colville said.
+“We’re reliant, really, on some very brave activists who since the beginning of this conflict have done their best to keep track of how many people have been killed,” Colville said.